WeCollective/webapp/README.md

 	-   If this has worked correctly [https://localhost:8081](https://localhost:8081/) will now display Weco’s template in your browser but won’t load any content

--   Open a new terminal and navigate to the “server” folder
+-   Open a new docker CLI terminal from Kitematic and navigate to the “server” folder

 	-   Enter “npm install”

+	-   Enter “npm install shelljs”

 	-   Enter “npm run [start:local](https://github.com/WeCollective/server/blob/master/package.json#L15)” and wait for 4 minutes until the server and localstack have been correctly loaded